Social and cultural exchange in al-Andalus: Social interaction

 The Umayyad conquest of Hispania signalled the coming together of three different religions and the social customs and culture associated with each.
 This period has become known as the Convivencia, meaning culture of coexistence.
 Although this idea of a culture of tolerance is disputed by some historians, only a few instances of revolts and violence were actually recorded.
 This does not mean that discrimination by Muslims did not occur at the local level.
 However, the more educated classes of Muslims respected Christians and Jews under Islamic law as dhimmis (protected peoples) or People of the Book.
-It is important to note that the soldiers who carried out the conquest formed only a small minority of the population of the Iberian Peninsula.
+The soldiers who carried out the conquest formed only a small minority of the population of the Iberian Peninsula.
 Thus the emergence of this unique Islamic society that formed in al-Andalus was a slow and uneven process.
 In order to understand how these distinct cultures and societies meshed into one, over time, it is important to recognize what was distinct about each and how they were viewed within the broader society.

 Muslim clerics in Al Andalus viewed the non-Muslims as unclean and dirty and feared that too much contact with them would contaminate Muslims. in Seville the faqih Ibn Abdun issued these regulations segregating people of the two faiths:

 A Muslim must not massage a Jew or a Christian nor throw away his refuse nor clean his latrines.
 The Jew and the Christian are better fitted for such trades, since they are the trades of those who are vile.
 A Muslim should not attend to the animal of a Jew or of a Christian, nor serve him as a muleteer [neither Catholics nor Jews could ride horses; only Muslims could], nor hold his stirrup.
 If any Muslim is known to do this, he should be denounced.… No … [unconverted] Jew or Christian must be allowed to dress in the costume of people of position, of a jurist, or of a worthy man [this provision echoes the Pact of Umar].
 They must on the contrary be abhorred and shunned and should not be greeted with the formula, “Peace be with you,” for the devil has gained mastery over them and has made them forget the name of God.
 They are the devil’s party, “and indeed the devil’s party are the losers” (Qur’an 57:22).
 They must have a distinguishing sign by which they are recognized to their shame [emphasis added].